abiodun603/next-js-template/README.md

   members of our team  are consistent.
   @commitlint/cli is what is going to enforce the commit
   @commitlint/config-conventational  is the preconfigured setting, standard that developers use

+  (i) To enable our commit lint we do this npx husky add .husky/commit-msg 'npx --no -- commit --edit "$1"'